An anharmonic alliance: exact WKB meets EPT: Exact WKB basics

 As anticipated in the introduction, there are at least two ways to make use of EQCs in exact WKB to determine the energy spectrum $E_n$ of the system: \begin{enumerate} \item We can directly determine $E_n$ as those values of $E$ for which \eqref{eq:Fexsol} is satisfied.
 In this approach $E$ is taken to be of ${\cal O}(1)$, and $a_{\gamma_i}$ are determined from \eqref{eq:qPeriod} and \eqref{eq:VorosDef}.
 Typically such $E_n$ are found numerically. \item We can consider the ``downgraded" form \be F[\widetilde a_{\gamma_i}(E) ] = 0\,, \ee where we undo the Borel resummation and Voros symbols in \eqref{eq:Fexsol} are replaced by their formal power series.
 In \eqref{eq:Fasymsol} we then replace $E\rightarrow \widetilde E_n$, where $\widetilde E_n$ are in general transseries which are obtained by demanding \eqref{eq:Fasymsol} order by order in $\hbar$ and $\exp(-1/\hbar)$.
 The final energy spectrum is obtained by an appropriate Borel resummation of $\widetilde E_n$: $E_n = s(\widetilde E_n)$. \end{enumerate} Since we are interested in the series expansion of energy eigenvalues, approach 2. is the one which will be mostly considered in this paper.
-However it is worth noting that there are systems, such as the anharmonic oscillator with no mass term, whose spectrum does not possess a transseries representation in $\hbar$, which makes approach 2. fail.
-Appendix~\ref{app:purequartic} studies such a system in detail.
+However it is worth noting that there are systems, such as the anharmonic oscillator with no mass term, whose spectrum does not possess a transseries representation in $\hbar$, which makes approach 2. fail.\footnote{By this we mean within ordinary perturbation theory.
+As we will see, approach 2 within EPT works also in these cases.} Appendix~\ref{app:purequartic} studies such a system in detail.